OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-19.md

 But it was uprooted in fury and thrown to the ground.
 The east wind dried up its fruit; its strong branches were broken and withered, and fire consumed them.

 ## Ezekiel 19:13
-Now it is planted in the wilderness, in a dry and thirsty land.
+It is now situated in the wilderness, in a parched and thirsty land.

 ## Ezekiel 19:14
 Fire has emerged from its main branch and consumed its shoots and fruit.
 No strong branch is left in it, fit for a ruler's sceptre.'
 This is a lamentation and is to be used as a lamentation.